gkv311/gkv311.github.io/en/contribute.md

 sView is free even for commercial use (as far as you respect the license!).
 I'm developing project in my spare time.

-However development is not always fun and there are many unavoidable expenses - like hosting the site without ads.
+However development is not always fun and there are many unavoidable expenses - like hosting the site without ads, purchaising hardware & software for testing and development purposes.

 If you like sView you may say thanks developer by donating.